YAMJ/yamj-v3-plugins/README.md

 Modules
 -------
+### yamj3-plugin-comingsoon
+> Holds the ComingSoon plugin for movie scanning

 ### yamj3-plugin-moviemeter
-> Holds the moviemeter plugin for movie scanning
+> Holds the MovieMeter plugin for movie scanning

 ### yamj3-plugin-ofdb
+> Holds the OFDb plugin for movie scanning

+### yamj3-plugin-transliterate
+> Holds the transliteration plugin for transliterating identifiers

+### yamj3-plugin-tvrage
-> Holds the ofdb plugin for movie scanning
+> Holds the TVRage plugin for movie scanning

 Installing YAMJv3 plugins
 -------------------------